This is it! It’s so exciting! We’ve been working for months, and the day is finally here.

 Vendors, artisans, and spiritual groups from all over Vancouver Island will come together to celebrate diversity in spirituality.
 Pagan Pride Day is an international project that promotes tolerance and understanding between people with different belief systems through education, activism, charity and community.

 The time of year is carefully chosen to celebrate the harvest and share the fruits of our efforts with our community.
 Each year the Pagan Pride committee chooses charitable organizations that have a positive effect in the community and dedicates its hard work and energy towards raising donations for those organizations.
-This year Pagan Pride is excited to be collecting donations and non-perishable food items for Greenways Land Trust and the Comox Valley Food Bank.
-Last year’s event saw $300 raised for both MARS Wildlife Rescue Society and the Comox Valley Food Bank.
+This year Pagan Pride is excited to be collecting donations and non-perishable food items for Cowichan Green Community.
+Previous events have raised considerable amounts for MARS Wildlife Rescue Society, the Comox Valley Food Bank, LUSH Valley Food Society, Greenways Land Trust, the Goldstream Food Bank and Life Cycles Community Projects.
 Vancouver Island Pride Day aims to show the public what Paganism is about through a daylong collection of workshops, rituals and demonstrations.

 It’s also a time for the Pagan community to come together and celebrate our diversity with live entertainment and vendor tables with goods and services from pagan or pagan friendly businesses and organizations.
 “It’s going to be challenging to top last year’s event, but we have a great team.”